 I can’t really be sure, aside from counting the ducklings I don’t do much to keep track of them.
 Other than filling up a wading pool from time to time I don’t do anything special for them at all.
 The lady above is one of my gold star mamas, the two greenish looking eggs on the left are duds, she knew it and rolled them out of the nest.

 The rest of those eggs hatched; you can see the wet one in the front that was fresh out and there’s one pipped just behind it.

 And they’re thriving.
 The group above is oddly small but I think it had something to do with her nest being on the ground and her eggs rolling away.
 Mama is in the brown in the back right and not-the-dad is black.

-We keep the Muscovy becuase they eat lots of snails and insect larvae, they lay delicious eggs (duck eggs are much richer than chicken eggs, the yolks are thicker and my boss swears they’re the best for baking) and we eat them.
+I keep the Muscovy ducks because they eat lots of snails and insect larvae, they lay delicious eggs (duck eggs are much richer than chicken eggs, the yolks are thicker and my boss swears they’re the best for baking) and we eat them.
 An early summer hatch will provide your family with lots of cheap meat from the boys and eggs come spring time from the girls.

 If you’re new to ducks and would like some more info I recommend Storey’s Guide to Raising Ducks, it’s easy to find and covers all the basics.

 2018 – I’m down to two male muscovy ducks after a bad predator year in 2017.
 I really need to get some more to help with the snail problem (snails carry the parasite that made my alpacas very sick).
 Two males aren’t good at making babies so for now I’m SOL.
 I think I missed my chance this year unless I can find someone looking to get rid of extra ducklings this fall.

 Check out my Livestock page for more or start here: